He191/Tech-Educators-didit-reddit-upvote-example/README.md

+## Reflection
+I have fixed the build error initially and deployed to vercel.

+Post that I have tried to create User Profile page that nicely works when user click on the name.
+User can set City and Hobbies in it.
+This all worked fine locally, but when I was deploying yesterday night on vercel the log in functinality didn't work.
+Tried a lot to fix it, but couldn't get it fixed.
+Can you please help what error?
+Can not access null in user in UserProfile page.
+Even after removing the page, It still didn't log in, the error I get is redirect URL related.

 ## Upvote

 Upvote is a Reddit-esque web application that allows users to create posts, upvote and downvote posts, and comment on posts in a multi-threaded, nested list.